Torsion birational motives of surfaces and unramified cohomology: Introduction

 \subsection{Organization of the paper}

 \S 2 is a recollection on the Chow motives and birational motives.
 We then study a torsion direct summand of the Chow motive of a surface admitting a decomposition of the diagonal in \S 3.
-A key result is Proposition \ref{prop:GG-V2}.
-In \S 4, we employ the method of Vishik \cite{Vishik} to study the motivic cohomology of a torsion motive constructed in \S 3.
-This result is then applied to deduce an exact sequence in \S 5, which relates the Chow group $\CH_0(S_{k(S)})_{\Tor}$ appearing in Theorems \ref{thm:main2} and \ref{thm:main3} with the unramified cohomology.
-The main results (Theorems \ref{thm:main2-full}, \ref{thm:main1-full}, \ref{thm:main3-full}) are proved in \S 6, which also contains a discussion of examples and related topics.
-The last section \S 7 is an appendix where we prove elementary results on homological algebra that are used in the body of the paper.
+A key result is Proposition \ref{prop:GG-V2}. \S 4 is devoted to a preliminary computation of cohomology of torsion motive of a surface.
+In \S 5, we employ the method of Vishik \cite{Vishik} to study the motivic cohomology of a torsion motive constructed in \S 3.
+This result is then applied to deduce an exact sequence in \S 6, which relates the Chow group $\CH_0(S_{k(S)})_{\Tor}$ appearing in Theorems \ref{thm:main2} and \ref{thm:main3} with the unramified cohomology.
+The main results (Theorems \ref{thm:main2-full}, \ref{thm:main1-full}, \ref{thm:main3-full}) are proved in \S 7, which also contains a discussion of examples and related topics. \S 8 is an appendix where we prove elementary results on homological algebra that are used in the body of the paper.
+Another appendix \S 9 contains a proof of the proposition saying that a $\P^1$-invariant Nisnevich sheaf with transfer is a motivic and birational functor.